pfackeldey/evermore/docs/building_blocks.md

 Parameter Boundaries

 :   The `lower` and `upper` attributes denote the valid bounds of a parameter.
-Using `evm.loss.get_boundary_constraints` allows you to extract
-    from a PyTree of parameters if a value if outside of these bounds; if yes it return `jnp.inf` else `0.0`.
-This return value can be added to the likelihood function in order to _break_ the fit in case a parameter runs out of its bounds.
+They can be used to e.g. enforce a parameter to only have values in a constrained space or add penalty terms to the loss function.
+More information can be found in <project:#parameter-transformations>.

 Freeze a Parameter